cerner/terra-core/packages/terra-content-container/docs/README.md

-# Terra ContentContainer Documentation
+# Terra Content Container

-The Terra ContentContainer is a structural component for the purpose of arranging content with a header.
+The Terra ContentContainer is a structural component for the purpose of arranging content with an optional header and/or footer.

 ## Getting Started